MediaComem/comem-archioweb/README.md

       It is sufficient to store a picture URL or URLs in the database.
-  * Sensitive operations must be protected by requiring valid **authentication**.
+  * Sensitive operations must be protected by requiring valid **authentication** and performing **authorization**.
     * Authentication must be provided in the form of a [JWT token][jwt] or an equivalent mechanism.
+    * You must define who is authorized to perform which operations on which resources, and enforce these permissions.
+These restrictions must make sense in the context of your domain model.
+For example, a user may not be authorized to update a resource created by another user, even when authenticated.

+      There must be at least one operation in the API which limits the permissions of authenticated users.

+**Real-time API**

-* The API must have a real-time pub-sub component:
+The API must have a real-time component:

 * *One or the other* of the following must be provided:
   * A `ws://` or `wss://` endpoint to which a plain WebSockets client can connect to receive real-time messages.
-    * A WAMP pub-sub topic to which a Subscriber can subscribe to receive real-time messages.
+  * A WAMP topic or topics to which a Subscriber can subscribe to receive real-time messages.
 * The WebSockets endpoint or WAMP topic must send real-time messages containing relevant data for the application.
+The data contained in the messages must be structured (e.g. JSON), not plain text.

-(For example, a chat application may notify its clients in real-time of the number of channels, messages, etc, to display activity on the home page.)
+  For example, a chat application may notify its clients in real-time of the number of channels, messages, etc, to display activity on the home page.
+* The API must send at least two types of real-time messages (e.g. information about two different resources, or different operations on the same resource).
-  * The WebSockets endpoint or WAMP topic may be unprotected (i.e. implementing authentication or authorization is mandatory).
+* The WebSockets endpoint or WAMP topic may be unprotected (i.e. implementing authentication or authorization is not mandatory).

 **Infrastructure**